 Gartner Says 80% of Supply Chain Blockchain Initiatives Will Remain at a Pilot Stage Through 2022.

 Companies often start blockchain projects without assessing the entire business and technology ecosystem they’re already running.
 To implement a blockchain successfully, companies should find untrusted links and apply digital ledger technology exactly at these stages of the value creation chain.

 Assuming the blockchain is a ready solution

 Companies often expect to get positive results right after introducing a blockchain into their business operations.
 However, the blockchain is just a set of tools that must be applied in the right place.
 While there are around 100 blockchain decentralized platforms on the market, most appear and disappear within 24 months.

 Viewing the blockchain as a database or storage system

 A distributed ledger is not a database in the common sense of the term.
 Data stored in a distributed ledger cannot be altered by any parties.
 Actually, a blockchain offers very limited data management capabilities, and sometimes companies are better off developing a comprehensive database than using a distributed ledger.

 Assuming that blockchain standards exist

 Most blockchain-based solutions are still in the development phase.
 When developing an exclusively blockchain product, companies can run into poor integration with other services that don’t support their solution.
 Another issue arises when scaling a blockchain product or transferring it to another software development vendor.

 Want to improve the traceability of products and the transparency of the supply chain for your agribusiness?
 Contact Intellias experts.
-We’ll help you come up with the best tech solution for your specific needs.
+As a trusted custom software development company, we’ll help you come up with the best tech solution for your specific needs.